yandex-cloud/docs/en/managed-clickhouse/operations/update.md

 {% note warning %}

-You may need to additionally [set up security groups](connect.md#configuring-security-groups) to connect to the cluster.
+You may need to additionally [set up security groups](connect.md#configuring-security-groups) to connect to the cluster (the functionality is at the [Preview](../../overview/concepts/launch-stages.md) stage).

 {% endnote %}